michaelwsd/scheduler-bot/README.md

 # Discord Scheduler Bot

 Scheduling meetups is a pain and when2meet sucks so I made this bot :) <br>
-To use, replace the token with your own and run `schedule.py`.
+To use, replace the token with your own and id with the server id, then run `schedule.py`.

 ## Commands
 1. `/start` to start an event, users can select the earliest and latest starting time for the following two weeks.